isaacs/minipass/README.md

 you're done transforming the data however you want, call `super.write()` with the transform output.

-For some examples of streams that extend MiniPass in various ways, check
+For some examples of streams that extend Minipass in various ways, check
 out:

 - [minizlib](http://npm.im/minizlib)